 Shipping materials like bubble wrap can be expensive, but I never pay for them.
 I simply save and re-use the packaging materials I get with items I receive, just as I do with shipping boxes.

-I save the paper, the plastic; all of it.
-I usually just leave it inside the boxes I save, for the purposes of easier storage.
-That way I’ve always got some type of packaging material available when I need to ship something.
+I save the paper, the plastic, all of it.
+Typically, I usually just leave it inside the boxes I keep, for easier storage.
+That way, I’ve always got some type of packaging material available when I need to ship something.